markd2/RandomLearning/DynamicIsland/readme.md

   - Using said code
     - The operation couldn’t be completed. (com.apple.ActivityKit.ActivityInput error 0.)
     - "resolved this by ensuring the application target had the push capability added"
+  - not shown in the app (makes sense), so need to background

+* Updating
+  - use the update function of the Activity object you got, giving it a new ContentState.
+  - can have an AlertConfiguration - if not nil when calling the update
+    - its existance means this is an alert and gets special treatment
+  - The activity.update is an async method
+    - so Task, or async coloring
+  - staleDate: The date when the system considers the live activity to be out of date, so it'll change to .stale
+  - relevanceScore: relative ordering of live activities from the app, in case there's multiple in-flight. (otherwise sorted by date, so what was presented first).
+Also controls the order on the lock screen.
+  - can do an update via APN

+* Ending
+  - can do via APN
+  - there's also an `end` method, give it the final contentstate to display.
+    (or nil)
+  - also a dismissal policy
+    - default - keeps around on the lock screen for four hours
+      - state doesn't turn to dismissed until the system or user removes itx
+    - immediate - get rid of it now
+    - after(Date)

+* Activity States
+  - active
+  - ended - is visible, but won't update its content)
+  - dismissed - ended and is no longer visible b/c person/system removed it
+  - stale - like user moves out of a network connection so the live activity doesn't get updates.
+Specifying a stale date triggers this when it expires

 ### Activity Authorization Info